Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 \subsection{Canonical bases}

 In this section we give a brief summary of the theory of canonical bases.
-The theory of canonical bases, due to Lusztig \cite{Lusztigcanonicalbases} and Kashiwara \cite{Kashiwaracrystal1}, \cite{Kashiwaracrystal2}, is devoted to studying the $ q \rightarrow 0 $ limit of $ U_q(\mathfrak{g}) $.
+This theory, due to Lusztig \cite{Lusztigcanonicalbases} and Kashiwara \cite{Kashiwaracrystal1}, \cite{Kashiwaracrystal2}, is devoted to studying the $ q \rightarrow 0 $ limit of the quantized universal enveloping algebra $ U_q(\mathfrak{g}) $.
 For our purposes we only need relatively basic aspects of the theory.
 A thorough exposition can be found in \cite{Lusztigbook}, see also \cite{HKqgcb}.

-In the literature, most authors work in a setting where $ q $ is a transcendental variable over $ \mathbb{Q} $.
-We will also be interested in the specialization to non-root of unity invertible numbers in an arbitrary ground field $ \mathbb{K} $.
+In the literature on canonical bases the deformation parameter $ q $ is usually taken to be a transcendental variable over $ \mathbb{Q} $.
+We will also be interested in the specialization to non-root of unity invertible elements in an arbitrary ground field $ \mathbb{K} $.